Aagam-Bothara/iwc-core/README.md

 - Inference tools assume their own request formats
 - Arrival patterns (bursty vs steady vs Poisson) are implicit or undocumented
 - Small prompt formatting changes silently alter workload behavior
-- Re-running the “same” benchmark weeks later is rarely identical
+- Re-running the "same" benchmark weeks later is rarely identical
 - Two workloads with the same RPS can stress hardware very differently

 IWC was built to make **inference workloads explicit, auditable, and comparable** — before you ever run a benchmark.